QuantEcon/lecture-python-intro/in-work/networks.md

 \end{minted}

 Adding the edges automatically adds the nodes, so \texttt{G\_p} is now a correct representation of $\gG_p$.
-For our small digraph we can verify this by plotting the graph via Networkx with the following code:
+For our small directed graph we can verify this by plotting the graph via Networkx with the following code:

 \begin{minted}{python}